Diversity in the College of Medicine

 Diversity in Admissions

-The College’s mission is to “inspire medical students to become exemplary patient care centered physicians”, who “seek to improve the health and quality of life of the communities of Ohio and beyond, including those both diverse and underserved.”
+Northeast Ohio Medical University College of Medicine’s mission is to “inspire medical students to become exemplary patient care centered physicians”, who “seek to improve the health and quality of life of the communities of Ohio and beyond, including those both diverse and underserved”.

 **Health Equity is when everyone has the opportunity to attain their full health potential and no one is disadvantaged from achieving this potential because of their social position or other socially determined circumstance (Source: Centers for Disease Control and Prevention).